 RSVP holds a special meaning in wedding invitations.
 It is derived from a French expression “respondez s’il Vous plait”, which means ‘please respond’.
 This specifically means that the guests need to inform whether they plan to attend the wedding or not.
 You need to fairly decline the invitation if you do not intend to attend.
-Thus, the mention of RSVP on a wedding invitation warrants your courtesy to respond to the couple.
+Thus, the mention of RSVP on a wedding invitation warrants your courtesy in responding to the couple whether you will show up for the day.
 It is important you inform the wedding planner about your presence.

 Why Is It Important To RSVP?